 Framingham State University offers courses that are “linked” by the same students in both courses and common themes presented by the professors.
 Both instructors work closely together to develop curricula that help students learn material in ways that, on the surface, do not seem compatible.
 At the request of the faculty members teaching these courses, the Office of Assessment developed an open-ended student survey to better understand the format of these linked-courses.
 The qualitative data was analyzed and presented to the faculty members.

 Every Spring semester, students are asked to complete a survey about their experience with academic advising.
 The results are separated and distributed to each department.
 The overall findings are presented at the Annual Faculty Retreat.
-The following file contains an executive summary of the 2011 findings and the survey results.

 CASA Academic Success Peer Tutoring